mlanza/ai-literacy/301/06-feet-on-the-ground.md

 Before we go further, it’s worth clarifying the distinction between app and agent.
 The **app** is the program a developer builds — the orchestration layer, the code that routes messages, manages tools, and decides how the model is invoked.
 The **agent** is what the user experiences — the behavior that emerges when the app gives the model goals, context, and the means to act.
 The app is the machinery and/or residence; the agent is the mind which inhabits it.

 What follows is a look under the hood at how developers give an app — and the agent inside it — real-world consequence.
 It’s the kind of orchestration work that goes into enabling tools.
-This is meant to help you see the kind of work pluggability reduces, even eliminates.
+This is meant to help you see the kind of work pluggability reduces, even eliminates — not through magic, but through standardization.

+Pluggability comes in many forms.
+Some systems rely on **protocols** like the Model Context Protocol (MCP), which provides a shared handshake between client and tool.
+Others lean on **command-line interfaces**, which expose their own dialect for structured calls.
+Still others wrap APIs, SDKs, or webhooks under a unified schema.
+Each is a different shape of plug — MCP might be USB, CLI might be USB-C — but the principle is the same: once you build the port, everything that fits that shape can connect.
+The lift becomes a one-time cost.

+The orchestration example below models one such handshake — a close cousin to an MCP exchange — not because the protocol itself matters, but because it shows what the first connection entails.
+Once a client and a service speak the same dialect, the same handshake can enable countless tools thereafter.

 ## 🚗 The Scenario: “Let the 2pm Meeting Know I’m Running Late”

-It’s 1:52 PM.
-The executive is stuck in traffic.
+It’s 1:52 PM in San Francisco.
+Terry, a VP of Platform Experience at a large tech company, is stuck in traffic, inching toward campus.
 He says:

 > 🗣️ “Hey Quirk, let the 2pm meeting know I’m running 10 minutes late.”